-We have data on 14,636 companies that use LabVIEW.
-The companies using LabVIEW are most often found in United States and in the Computer Hardware industry.
-LabVIEW is most often used by companies with 10-50 employees and 1M-10M dollars in revenue.
-Our data for LabVIEW usage goes back as far as 4 years and 10 months.
+We have data on 25,631 companies that use LabVIEW.
+The companies using LabVIEW are most often found in United States and in the Higher Education industry.
+LabVIEW is most often used by companies with 50-200 employees and 1M-10M dollars in revenue.
+Our data for LabVIEW usage goes back as far as 8 years and 1 months.

-We use the best scanning techniques combined with advanced data science to monitor the market share of over 5,000 technology products, including Computer-aided Design & Engineering.
-In the Computer-aided Design & Engineering category, LabVIEW has a market share of about 4.3%.
+We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Computer-aided Design & Engineering.
+By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
+In the Computer-aided Design & Engineering category, LabVIEW has a market share of about 3.8%.
 Other major and competing products in this category include:

 LabVIEW (short for Laboratory Virtual Instrument Engineering Workbench) is a system-design platform and development environment for a visual programming language from National Instruments.
 LabVIEW is commonly used for data acquisition, instrument control, and industrial automation on a variety of platforms including Microsoft Windows, various versions of UNIX, Linux, and Mac OS X.

-Looking at LabVIEW customers by industry, we find that Computer Hardware (12%), Higher Education (8%) and Computer Software (7%) are the largest segments.
+Looking at LabVIEW customers by industry, we find that Higher Education (9%), Electrical/Electronic Manufacturing (8%), Information Technology and Services (6%) and Machinery (6%) are the largest segments.

-54% of LabVIEW customers are in United States, 5% are in United Kingdom and 5% are in India.
+52% of LabVIEW customers are in United States and 5% are in United Kingdom.

 Of all the customers that are using LabVIEW, 31% are small (<50 employees), 41% are medium-sized and 28% are large (>1000 employees).